What to prepare for your BAA Audition

 • 11:00am-12:00pm: Parent and student information session with the BAA Artistic Director

-Audition times are assigned by the BAA team in a first come, first served basis upon received your audition request!
-If you have specific schedule concerns or requests, please contact us upon receiving your audition appointment email.
+Audition times are assigned by the BAA team in a first come, first served basis upon received your application and audition request.
+If you have specific schedule concerns, please contact us upon receiving your audition appointment via auditions@baaoffice.org.
 We'll do our best to adjust your individual audition time if needed, and if availability permits.
 If any cancellations occur, it's possible that the BAA team may offer to bump up your audition time closer to the audition date.
 If this is the case, we will contact you directly!